App User Guide

 The navigation sidebar contains links to your collections, bookmarks, and extensions.
-This sidebar is accessible from all pages in the system.
+This sidebar is accessible from all modules in the system.

 Everytime the application is working on something, such as saving or retrieving items, the logo in the top-left will transform into a loading indicator (by default, a running hare).

 To switch from the current project to another, click on the project name in the top left.
 This section also shows you the current connection status with the system.
 Hovering over the project switcher will show you the exact URL you're currently connected to and the latency (milliseconds of delay) to the server.

 The first group of links shows all of the available collections.